jorgecodelia/Meta-Front-End-Developer/README.md

 # Meta Front-End Developer Professional Certificate

-This repository is only for educational purposes to this coursera [certification](https://www.coursera.org/professional-certificates/meta-front-end-developer)
+This repository serves only for educational purposes to this coursera [certification](https://www.coursera.org/professional-certificates/meta-front-end-developer)

 ## Certificates